TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 self.rect.append(self.MainMidWindow.create_rectangle(40, 250, 140, 250-((220-self.angle-20)/220)*200, fill='red3'))
 self.rect.append(self.MainMidWindow.create_rectangle(700, 250, 800, 250-((self.angle+20)/220)*200, fill='green2'))
 ```
 The speed display has to be created.
-This is done using the clock code that can be found under the header "running tests" shown at the start of the document.
-In the Update_val function it simple calls the functions tested in the clock code.
+This is done using the clock code that can be found under the header "running tests" shown at the start of this document.
+In the Update_val function it calls the functions tested in the clock code.
 ```
 self.make_speedmeter(self.coord)
 ```

-After the speed display has been created, the arrow pointing towards the speed has to be updated and made.
+After the speed display has been created, the arrow pointing towards the speed has to be made and updated.
 This can only be done after the speed display has been made otherwise the arrow will be behind the speed display and cannot be seen anymore.
 This is done using:

 ```
 self.pol = self.MainMidWindow.create_polygon(